18+ | commercial content | begambleaware.org

 Madrid will not be lying down

-Real Madrid travel to Manchester with a spring in their step, overcoming their Catalonian rivals in flawless fashion to claim a first league title since 2017, having won 10 of their last 11 matches since the return of competitive football.
+Real Madrid travels to Manchester with a spring in their step, overcoming their Catalonian rivals in flawless fashion to claim a first league title since 2017, having won 10 of their last 11 matches since the return of competitive football.

-Although Manchester City put their eggs firmly and immovably in the Champions League basket, Madrid have had to contend with proceedings in the league – confirming their 34th league title in the second to last game of the season with a victory over Villarreal.
+Although Manchester City put their eggs firmly and immovably in the Champions League basket, Madrid has had to contend with proceedings in the league – confirming their 34th league title in the second to last game of the season with a victory over Villarreal.

 Their league title triumph was a reward for their investment into a new era of galacticos, having flexed their new transfer model last summer which saw them bring in Rodrygo (19), Federico Valverde (22), Eder Militao (22), and Luka Jovic (22).

 Madrid’s introduction of new talent impacted their ability to impose themselves on their Champions League group, starting their campaign with a 3-0 loss to PSG before drawing 2-2 against Club Brugge in a game where they found themselves 2-0 down.